Lytkini/kaspersky-test-task/Lytkin_tets_task_ru_en.md

    '@
    ```

-   >To use within a PowerShell session the defined method must have public access modifier.
+   The defined method must have public access modifier so you can access it within a PowerShell session.

 3. Use the `Add-Type` cmdlet to add the method to a new variable: